Taking a bank card to a cash machine in Beirut, Syrian widow Manar Al Sayer taps in a PIN and withdraws a few Lebanese pounds.

-The programme aims to help refugees, asylum-seekers, returnees, internally displaced and stateless people meet their needs in dignity, are protected and can become more resilient.
-In the past two years it helped 10.5 million people in need in 94 countries, and UNHCR now provides more cash than in-kind aid.
+The programme aims to ensure that refugees, asylum-seekers, returnees, internally displaced and stateless people meet their needs in dignity, are protected and can become more resilient.

-Most of the money is disbursed without restrictions, meaning that refugees themselves can choose how they spend it.
-This benefits the local economy as refugees buy essential goods in local stores and pay for local services.
+Around 95 percent of the money is disbursed without restrictions, meaning that refugees themselves can choose how they spend it.
+This benefits the local economy with refugees buying essential goods in local stores and paying for local services.

 While she prioritizes spending on her children’s schooling, other people of concern from Greece to Niger and Somalia are using cash assistance to pay their rent, buy medicines, pay off debts or even start businesses.
 Flexible and innovatory, the initiative is even helping displaced people living in some of the more remote places where UNHCR works, such as camps in Niger.

-At the West African country’s Tabareybarey refugee camp, UNHCR distributed 2,500 mobile phones to refugees and internally displaced people to respond to urgent needs.
-Using electronic payments – so-called “Mobile Money” – it is assisting 10,000 men, women and children who fled insecurity in neighbouring Mali and Niger’s border areas.
+In the West African country, UNHCR distributed a total of 5,000 mobile phones to refugees and internally displaced people to respond to urgent needs.
+Using electronic payments – so-called “Mobile Money” – it is assisting men, women and children who fled insecurity in neighbouring Mali and Niger’s border areas.

 “We’ve seen that providing cash instead of goods is one of the best ways to address refugees’ basic needs here in Niger,” says Robert Heyn, UNHCR’s associate programme officer for cash-based interventions in the country.

 “It’s more cost effective, it gives refugees dignity of choice and it also has a very positive impact on the local economy.
 So it benefits the refugees and the host economy at the same time.”